1. Policy, scope and objectives

 These controls have been selected on the basis of identified risks to personal data, and the potential for damage or distress to individuals whose data is being processed.

-The transfer of personal data is prohibited unless one or more of the specified safeguards or exceptions apply.
+The transfer of personal data outside of the EU is prohibited unless one or more of the specified safeguards or exceptions apply.

 An assessment of the adequacy by the data controller taking into account the following factors: